ktosiek/ansible-supervisord/README.md

     environment: {}

 Additional environment variables for this process group.
-For format see supervisord_environemt in Role Variables.
+For format see supervisord_environment in Role Variables.

 Handlers